-Anne Swan teaches Agility, Fun with Focus, Reliable Recall, and Rally Obedience classes for GVDC – occasionally offering Canine Good Citizen classes and testing as well.
+Anne Swan teaches Agility and Rally Obedience classes for GVDC – occasionally offering Scent Work training and Canine Good Citizen classes and testing as well.
 Anne earned her CPDT-KA (Certified Professional Dog Trainer-Knowledge Assessed) Certification through the international organization of the Certification Council of Pet Dog Trainers in 2008.
 Canine Behavior is a field that Anne finds fascinating, and attends conferences and seminars annually with many of the top Behaviorists both Nationally and Internationally.
 Anne uses positive reinforcement training methods with her own dogs and in all of her classes, these techniques help to create enthusiastic and confident canine teammates.
 Anne truly enjoys working with her students and their dogs, and celebrates their progress and accomplishments.

 Anne’s Teammates